-Progress of work The forum was organised by the Public Procurement Authority (PPA) to educate stakeholders, as well as the public on key policies and issues relating to procurement.
+The forum was organised by the Public Procurement Authority (PPA) to educate stakeholders, as well as the public on key policies and issues relating to procurement.

 It was held on the theme: “Functional procurement units: a key to a sustainable public procurement system”.